Skip to content

 provision_cache_store "/opt/cache" Directory aimed to share artifacts between dci-openshift-agent and dci-openshift-app-agent.

 partner_creds "" Authfile with registries' creds.
 This variable must have a value if we are on a disconnected environment.
 In that case, it must include the creds for the local registry used, and optionally have private registry creds for partners.
 If it is a connected environment, this variable is optional and, if it has a value, the file would contain just private registry creds for partners.
 In this link, there are examples about how the files should be formatted.
-This variable has to be defined when running preflight on CNF Cert Suite.
+This variable has to be defined when running preflight on Red Hat Best Practices Test Suite for Kubernetes.

 dci_workarounds [] List of workarounds to be considered in the execution.
 Each element of the list must be a String with the following format: bz\ or gh-org-repo-\